 Racial segregation also increased the likelihood of suspension; researchers determined that for every 10% increase in Black student enrollment at a school, Black students received about 2% more out-of-school suspensions.

-Researchers also found that implicit bias and lack of clarity and consistency in the implementation of discipline policies, as well as a lack of explicit focus on race and culture,
+Researchers also found that implicit bias and lack of clarity and consistency in the implementation of discipline policies, as well as a lack of explicit focus on race and culture, contributed to the racial inequity in discipline.

 While the study had several findings, it also paired them with suggestions to address the “racial disproportionality” of discipline practices in Richmond-area schools, including recommendations that schools revise their codes of conduct and create a different set of consequences for major and minor infractions.